GameBayoumy/ThreeJS-AR-Template/README.md

     // ======================================
     ```

 5. Replace the `'/building/build_001.fbx'` path with the path to your own uploaded FBX file.
-Make sure the FBX file is accessible and located within your project directory.
+Make sure the FBX file is accessible and located within your project directory or it's uploaded on the codesandbox `'/public/'` folder.

 6. Adjust the `scale` variable to scale your model appropriately.